Dacili/Microsoft-Azure/README.md

 There are a lot of other services like Load balancers (to balance the traffic for an app to multiple servers), API gateway (to route the API calls to different services), lot of services for containers (docker, kubernetes, service bus), for AI and ML, bots...

-Deep into it's depths! :D
+Dive into it's depths! :D